samizdatco/skia-canvas/docs/api/imagedata.md

 new ImageData(buffer, width, height) new ImageData(buffer, width, height, {colorType='rgba', colorSpace='srgb'})

-new ImageData(image_data) // create a copy from another ImageData new ImageData(image, {colorType, colorSpace}) // decode the pixels from a bitmap Image
+new ImageData(imageData) // create a copy from another ImageData new ImageData(image, {colorType, colorSpace}) // decode the pixels from a bitmap Image
 ```
 :::note